 You see, as long as men and women have been creating things, there have been others born to piss and moan about them.
-This is human nature, especially among the jealous and the untalented, and so, somewhere along the way, we elevated such sniveling, lonely, nit-pickers to titled status: Critics.
+This is human nature, especially among the jealous and the untalented, and so, somewhere along the way, we elevated such sniveling, lonely, nit-pickers to titled status:

 Why?
-Because we believe that aesthetic pursuits should be held to cherished values as delineated by supreme cultural arbiters?
+Because we believe that aesthetic pursuits should be held to certain cherished values as delineated by self-appointed cultural arbiters?
 Because we enjoy becoming part of a virtual community of artistic, experience-sharing souls?
 Because we trust that those clever enough to wear the title ‘Book/Film/Restaurant/Wine Reviewer’ will winnow out the chaff from the wheat before we spend precious wages on leisure?

 Of course not.
 It’s because we love the shit review.

 The Germans invented the term ‘schadenfreude’, and fittingly, no race on earth—Master or otherwise—has ever demonstrated schadenfreude as an institutionalized lifestyle so thoroughly.
 You know what the word means, of course, and you know that there is no synonym for it in English.
-Normally, we do not like to borrow things from the Germans, especially after they borrowed Poland and refused to return it without a big whoop-de-doo, but we English scholars have simply not come up with a substitute word that describes so well the worst of our ungodly mortal spirit:
+Normally, we do not like to borrow things from the Germans, especially after they borrowed Poland and refused to return it (without making a big whoop-de-doo), but we English scholars have simply not come up with a substitute word that describes so well the worst of our ungodly mortal spirit:

 We enjoy the suffering of others.